computational-python/testing/talk.md

 * Not as strict about setting up tests (as class members)

-* nosetests understands unittest style tests and executes them as well.
+* pytest understands unittest style tests and executes them as well.

 * Without arguments all test are carried out which it can find